d4nilevi4/UnitySoftwareRasterizer/README.md

 # UnitySoftwareRasterizer

 A software rasterizer built inside [Unity][unity-link], where the whole triangle rasterization pipeline runs on the CPU.
 The GPU only blits the finished framebuffer to the screen.
-It's a research project exploring how a classic rasterizer maps onto a strictly ECS-based architecture.
+It's a research project exploring how a classic rasterizer maps onto a strictly ECS-based architecture, inspired by [tinyrenderer][tinyrenderer-link] by Dmitry V. Sokolov.

 The ECS framework is [StaticECS][staticecs-link].
 The rasterization inner loop is compiled with [Burst][burst-link] and scheduled through the Unity [Job System][jobs-link], operating on `NativeArray` color and depth buffers.